smenjas/productivity-notes/README.md

 At the end of each day, write a list of things to do the next day.

+---

+- Notes
+  - Daily Goals
+  - Intermediate Notes
+  - Long-Term
+  - Markdown
+    - URL Encoding
+    - Link Fragments
+- Tasks
+  - Project Management
+- Communication

 ## Notes
 Taking notes organizes your thoughts.
 Allow yourself to take notes in any and all of the ways that you want.
 Use paper and pencil, pen, paint, watercolor, or crayon.
 Take notes, rewrite them, throw them away.
 Use blackboards, whiteboards, whatever is available to see your thoughts and play with them.

+### Daily Goals
+Each day, I like to write a brief list of goals.
+No more than 6.
+I prefer pen and paper for this.
+Drawing a line through a completed item, and balling up the completed list are cathartic.
+I also like to start with one completed item, to trick myself into action.

+### Intermediate Notes
+For what I call intermediate notes (not for short term use, or long term storage, but in between), I use whatever is most convenient.
+For paper notes, I like to to use a concise shorthand, like "flow" notes from debate.
+If I'm taking notes digitally, I use Markdown, but I save links and complex formatting for later addition, so I'm mainly taking notes in plain text.

+### Long-Term
+For long-term storage, I prefer to take notes digitally and store them online so I can easily access them.
+There are several ways to do this.

 ### Markdown
 One way to take notes digitally is with